trinodb/trino-python-client/README.md

 ```

 In order to pass additional connection attributes use [connect_args](https://docs.sqlalchemy.org/en/14/core/engines.html#sqlalchemy.create_engine.params.connect_args) method.
-Attributes can be also passed in connection string.
+Attributes can also be passed in the connection string.

 ```python
 from sqlalchemy import create_engine